xi/apca-introduction/analysis.md

 |    > 13.2 |     0.0 |     0.0 |     0.0 |     0.0 |     0.0 |     0.0 |   0.1\* |     0.2 |
 |     total |    35.3 |    25.8 |    18.3 |    12.3 |     6.4 |     1.8 |     0.1 |  91.0\* |

-The second table compares APCA to the modified WCAG 2.x contrast.
+The second table compares APCA to a modified WCAG 2.x contrast with a flare value of 0.4.
 The thresholds were derived by applying the normalization steps described above to the APCA thresholds.
-As expected, most color pairs fall into the same category with both formulas.
-For example, only 1.7 % pass the modified WCAG 2.x with a contrast above 3.8, but fail APCA with a contrast below 45.
+As expected, the difference is reduced significantly, though there is still a considerable difference left.

 |         |    < 15 |   15-30 |   30-45 |   45-60 |   60-75 |   75-90 |    > 90 |   total |
 | -------:| -------:| -------:| -------:| -------:| -------:| -------:| -------:| -------:|